Brown Sugar Applewood Ribs

 In a small bowl, combine the dry rub ingredients and mix well.
 Generously apply the dry rub to both sides of the ribs.

-When the cooker temperature reaches 250˚F, place the ribs over indirect heat and close the lid.
-Cook the ribs for 2 hours 15 minutes.
+Place the ribs over the void side of the grill, close the lid and cook the ribs for 2 hours 15 minutes.

-- Credit: Recipe created by world champion pitmaster, Chris Lilly on behalf of Kingsford® Charcoal.
+- Credit: Recipe created by Pitmaster Chris Lilly of Big Bob Gibson Bar-B-Q on behalf of Kingsford® Charcoal.